RaajveerX/Chaptly/README.md

+# Chaptly
+Your AI sidekick for content that clicks.
+Get AI-powered title suggestions and automated topic chapters for your YouTube videos hassle-free.

 # Why Chaptly

 1) YouTube videos and content in general has to capture a user's attention in mere seconds.
 A title is the first thing (or second after the thumbnail) that the user reads.